MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 ## Run the app for the first time

-To complete the installation, configure the utilization and metrics app by running it for the first time.
+To complete the installation, configure the Microsoft Fabric Capacity Metrics app by running it for the first time.

 1. In Microsoft Fabric, select **Apps**.

-2. Select the **Capacity Utilization And Metrics** app.
+2. Select the **Microsoft Fabric Capacity Metrics** app.

 3. When you see the message *You have to connect to your own data to view this report*, select **Connect**.

-4. In the **Connect to Premium Capacity Utilization And Metrics** first window, fill in the fields according to the table:
+4. In the **Connect to Microsoft Fabric Capacity Metrics** first window, fill in the fields according to the table:

     |Field          |Required |Value    |Notes    |
     |---------------|---------|---------|---------|